 The criminology, law and society faculty have combined expertise in a number of substantive and methodological areas, including justice health, public opinion research, policing, corrections, juvenile justice, and law in action.
 Faculty members receive many research awards from governments and foundations.
 Please see individual faculty pages for information on current projects.

-A research center and a research lab are affiliated with the department and give faculty and students the opportunity to collaboratively participate in research that will be used to advance knowledge and improve the administration of justice.
+A research center and two research labs are affiliated with the department and give faculty and students the opportunity to collaboratively participate in research that will be used to advance knowledge and improve the administration of justice.
 Links to each are below.

 The Center for Evidence-Based Crime Policy (CEBCP) seeks to make scientific research a key component in decisions about crime and justice policies by advancing rigorous studies in criminal justice and criminology and proactively serving as an informational link to practitioners and the policy community.